mulesoft-consulting/api-config-tool/README.md

 ## The configureProjectResourceFile Command

-The ApiConfigTool is a java program that can be executed from a shell java command as follows:
+The ApiConfigTool is a java program.
+To register a Mule 3 API use this command:

 ```
 java -jar target/ApiConfigTool.jar configureProjectResourceFile myAnypointUser MyAnypointPassword "businessGroupName" myApi v1 "myEnvironmentName" my-policies.json my‑clients.json